 It is likely that the Kalapuyans had some idea that changes would be taking place soon.
 Oral histories retold by Santiam leader John (Mose) Hudson Jr. (Santiam) mention that changes to the earth would be occurring soon and that newcomers would be turning over the camas prairies forever with plows.
 Other regional stories by Chinookans, spoke of large ships coming to the coastline.
 These stories, now called Oral history were big parts of the tribal trade networks, as news from throughout the region would have been passed by word of mouth while trading for essentials.

-By 1812, Kalapuyans eagerly began participating in the new trade opportunities of Wallace House, to gain new and valued products like their wealth Chinookan neighbors.
-They would have changed their economy to increasingly hunt beaver and other fur bearing animals because of the new value they fetched at the trading post.
+By 1812, Kalapuyans eagerly began participating in the new trade opportunities of Wallace House, to gain new and valued products like their wealthy Chinookan neighbors.
+They would have changed their economy to increasingly hunt beaver and other small fur bearing animals because of the new value they fetched at the trading post.
 In addition, many Kalapuya women married fur traders, increasing their interactions in the fur trade.
 Tribal accounts suggest the Kalapuyans were still managing to trade extensively despite a great amount of sickness and death in the area, due to malaria and other introduced diseases.

 In the 1830s, there were devastating epidemics such that by 1850, some 95-97 percent of the Kalapuyans were gone.
 Regionally, there were stories of epidemics as early as the 1780s and 1790s.
 Evidence of this early epidemic was seen on the Columbia River by Lewis and Clark on the pock-marked faces of the remaining Chinooks devastated by small pox (Lewis, et al. 1961).
 Death by influenza and malaria, and secondarily pneumonia led to whole villages becoming deserted, causing the remnant tribal people to congregate together at fewer large villages.